COD3BENDER/ECS7016-IAPCG-TECHDEMO/README.md

 ------------------------------------------------------------------------------------------------------------------------
 There is a Generator_Group this holds all the GameObjects the Generator requires:
 -----------------------------------------------------------------------------------------------------------------------
-Assign the LSystemGenerator Script to the LsystemGen GameObject; this is where you can add the root sentence
+- Assign the LSystemGenerator Script to the LsystemGen GameObject; this is where you can add the root sentence

-Assign the LSystemDisplay Script to the Generator GameObject and assign LSystemGen, RoadCreator and BuildingCreator GameObjects to the corresponding parameters.
+- Assign the LSystemDisplay Script to the Generator GameObject and assign LSystemGen, RoadCreator and BuildingCreator GameObjects to the corresponding parameters.

-Assign the Road Prefabs to the corresponding parameters where the prefabs can be found in  thirdparty/AssetModels/Prefabs folder
+- Assign the Road Prefabs to the corresponding parameters where the prefabs can be found in  thirdparty/AssetModels/Prefabs folder

-Assign The buildings to the BuildingCreator GameObject which can be found in the Prefabs_Project folder:
+- Assign The buildings to the BuildingCreator GameObject which can be found in the Prefabs_Project folder:
-Note: you should place the bigger buildings on the top and the smaller ones on the bottom
+- Note: you should place the bigger buildings on the top and the smaller ones on the bottom

--Size required is the size of the building length -Quantity is the number of buildings you want to place -Quantity Already is the amount already placed which is 0 -a Quanitity of -1 will fill out all spaces
+- Size required is the size of the building length
+- Quantity is the number of buildings you want to place
+- Quantity Already is the amount already placed which is 0
+- a Quanitity of -1 will fill out all spaces

 Inside the Generator/Rules folder you can assign various rules for the Lsystem to work with